Zero-Tang/NoirVisor/README.md

 ```
 python run_bochs.py --release
 ```
 Bochs does not support emulating IOMMU (i.e.: Intel VT-d and AMD-Vi) yet.
-To test IOMMU functionality, only QEMU is supported.
+To test IOMMU functionality, only QEMU is supported. \
+Bochs does not seem to emulate AMD-V properly in regard to `V_INTR_MASKING` bit in VMCB.
+(Most likely because Bochs did not save host's `rflags.if` bit.)
+Please use QEMU-TCG in order to emulate AMD-V.

 # Documents
 This repository provides [additional documents](/doc/readme.md) which help new developers to join development.